jackdougle/nuclease/README.md

 ## **License**

-This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see [LICENSE](LICENSE) for details.
+There is lots of room for improvement here so new additions or suggestions are welcome!

 ---